d-bl/GroundForge/Droste-effect.md

 The numbers in circles ([more](https://raw.githubusercontent.com/wiki/d-bl/GroundForge/images/matrix-template.png)) define from which location the pairs arrive at a stitch.

-For your convenience you can select some valid tile configurations from a drop down on a [special] page.
+A [special] page lets you simply select a valid tile configuration that doesn't suffer from the known bugs [#93] and [#96].
-You can create larger tiles (or diagonal tiles with 3 or 5 of rows) on the main page.
+You can create larger tiles on the main page.
 ![](https://raw.githubusercontent.com/wiki/d-bl/GroundForge/images/base-patterns.png)